 The clusters of numbers in the west tend to be millions (1 million) while in Japanese and Chinese they tend to be in myriads (10,000). &Nbsp; Apparently it's easy, but things get complicated when the numbers get bigger and we realize that 1,500,000 is just 150 万.

-This can confuse the mind, but we need to keep in mind that the ograma character represents the 4 digits of zero.
+This may confuse your head, but we need to keep in mind that the character 万 represents the 4 digits of zero.
 Something similar happens with the other ideograms.
-So be careful not to get confused when mixing Roman numbers with numbers in ideograms.
+So be careful not to get confused when mixing Roman numerals with numbers in ideograms.
 Below we will leave more examples of large numbers and mixed numbers.

 Numbers | Japanese | Romaji |